Some of my thoughts on Digital Television

 Warner Bros.
 Entertainment, which had released movies on both HD-DVD and Blu-ray format discs, said on 1/4/2008 it would drop its support for HD-DVD titles in May.

-In announcing its decision, the company said "consumer confusion and indifference toward HD-DVD" has kept the technology from reaching mass adoption and becoming the important revenue stream that it can be for the industry.
+In announcing its decision, the company said “A two-format landscape has led to consumer confusion and indifference toward high definition has kept the technology from reaching mass adoption and becoming the important revenue stream that it can be for the industry.”
 Kevin Tsujihara, president of the Warner Bros.
-Home Entertainment Group, said "Consumers have clearly chosen Blu-ray".
+Home Entertainment Group, said “Consumers have clearly chosen Blu-ray…”.

 A consumer survey released in December, 2007 from The Diffusion Group revealed, however, that among those interested in buying a high-def DVD player, 43 percent expressed a preference for HD-DVD compared to 27 percent who chose Blu-ray.
 30 percent were undecided.